JThomas-Houl/sparta_NASA_homework/README.md

 -	Neo Lookup
 -	Neo Browse

+In a three day sprint of testing 82% test coverage was achieved, resulting in 50 examples 9 failures.

 ## Getting started
 Clone the repository to your computer.
 The rspec gem should be included with base Ruby.
 Check the rspec [documentation](https://relishapp.com/rspec/rspec-expectations/docs/built-in-matchers).